massmux/Papergen/README.md

  - Added feature: now you can specify -e photo or -e mic in order to choose between webcam generated entropy or microphone generate entropy

+ - Added feature: now you can specify the -w flag in order to choose a recipient key (gpg) to write an encrypted wallet file locally.
+This means that the wallet is created, shown on the monitor and written as an encrypted ascii file using the public key specified by the flag.
+The filename is the same as the wallet denomination

 ## Standard install

 ```